martinjameswhite/CLEFT_GSM/README.md

 (i.e. the correlation function).
 The Fortran routines in "ps_fortran" provide an implementation of the power spectrum routines.

-We additionally provide fast and simple Python routines for computing the Halo-Zeldovich model real-space auto- and cross-correlations of biased tracers as described in
+We additionally provide fast and simple Python routines for computing the ZEFT and Halo-Zeldovich models' real-space auto- and cross-correlations of biased tracers as described in

 C.Modi, M.White, Z.Vlah

 Modeling CMB Lensing Cross Correlations with CLEFT

-Modi, White & Vlah, JCAP, submitted. https://arxiv.org/abs/1706.03173
+Modi, White & Vlah, JCAP, submitted. [https://arxiv.org/abs/1706.03173]